 Doctors called urogynecologists diagnose and treat women with pelvic floor disorders which may include bothersome bowel, bladder or sexual symptoms.

-Although your primary care physician, gynecologist or urologist may have knowledge about women's pelvic floor disorders (PFDs), an urogynecologist offers expertise in treating women's PFDs.
+Although your primary care physician, gynecologist or urologist may have knowledge about women's pelvic floor disorders, an urogynecologist offers expertise in treating women's pelvic floor disorders.

 In 2013, the specialty of urogynecology added a new level of board certification called Female Pelvic Medicine and Reconstructive Surgery (FPMRS), which certifies a urogynecologist has the highest level of expertise and credentials for treating women with pelvic floor disorders.
 FPMRS specialists are also experts in vaginal reconstructive surgery.

-Many, though not all, complete formal fellowships (additional training after residency) that focus on the surgical and non-surgical treatment of PFDs.
+Many, though not all, complete formal fellowships (additional training after residency) that focus on the surgical and non-surgical treatment of pelvic floor disorders.

 As is always the case, feel free to ask about the training and expertise of any doctor caring for you so you can be confident your doctor's skills and knowledge are right for your pelvic health issues.